 - B. The words private and public are called visibility specifiers. - 1.
 A private member of a class is only visible to objects belonging to that class. - 2.
 A public member of a class is visible to objects belonging to any class. - 3.
 There are two other visibilities which we will meet later (they pertain to things we haven't talked about yet.) - a) protected visibility- specified by the modifier protected. - b) package private visibility specified by the absence of any modifier.
-(Thus, if you forget to use one of private and public - which works correctly in many cases, but is not what you want to do!)
+(Thus, if you forget to use one of private and public which works correctly in many cases, but is not what you want to do!)

-- 4. private members often do not have javadoc comments, since (by default) the javadoc program does not include private members from the documentation it generates.
-However, it is sometimes useful to use comments of this form anywhere for the benefit of someone reading the class. - C. Visibilities pertain to one of the key features of OO: encapsulation.
+- 4. The public members of a class comprise the interface of the class i.e. what it makes available to objects of other classes.
+(The protected and package private members are also a more limited part of the interface, only available to certain objects). - 5. private members often do not have javadoc comments, since (by default) the javadoc program does not include private members from the documentation it generates.
+They are not part of the interface of the class i.e. not available to objects of other classes. - (However, it is sometimes useful to use comments of Javadoc form anywhere for the benefit of someone reading the class.) - C. Visibilities pertain to one of the key features of OO: encapsulation.
 A class encapsulates the details of its implementation which means that a the details of how a class is implemented can be changed without affecting other classes that make use of it.
 Moreover, encapsulated variables are not subject to surprise changes.